On tour in Los Nevados National Park

 After this delicious meal that cost less than 6 euros converted, proud Edoardo -together with his granddaughter- gave me a tour of the hostel called Mirador del Kumanday.

-After a “photo shoot,” it was time to return to hotel Termales del Ruiz.
-Since the granddaughter had never been to the hotel before, it was my turn for a tour of the thermal pools.
-As a surprise, I bought her some chocolate chocolates at the hotel, which she ate gratefully.
+After a “photo shoot,” it was time to head back to hotel Termales del Ruiz.
+Since the granddaughter had never been to the hotel before, it was my turn for a tour of the thermal baths.
+As a surprise, I bought her some chocolate chocolates at the hotel, which she chewed up gratefully.

 When I reconnected with Edoardo six months later, he told me that his hostel had now expanded to include a cabaña -with a view of the volcano- aptly named El Leon Dormido (the sleeping lion).

 Curious about this adventurous accommodation?
-Then check the facebook page of
+Check the facebook page of Glamping Leon Dormido.

 Written by Jeanette